 The mood tracker that actually connects to your HRV.

 Native Oura, Whoop, and Apple Watch integration.
-AI weekly insights that explain how your HRV, sleep, and mood move together.
+Weekly insight reveals that explain how your HRV, sleep, and mood move together.
 Not another chart you have to read yourself.

 Why HRV is the missing variable in mood tracking